 Whatever time you have to try it out, the benefits of stretching are huge.
 Our bodies are made up of muscles and ligaments that are designed to be moved daily, but overuse will cause injuries and no movement or very little could mean stiff joints, less flexibility or bad posture.

 So what are the benefits of stretching?
 From stress relief to better sleep we talk to the experts about how your body will reap the benefits after a quick stretching routine.
+And if you're looking to limber-up for sports, you may also want to read our guide to how to stretch your hamstrings and how to stretch your lower back (opens in new tab), as these are some of the most common muscle injuries in sports.

 1. Stress relief

 It’s not just ballet dancers or yogis who can learn to be flexible, stretching, every day or a couple of times a week can help to keep the muscles supple.
 "Stretching keeps the muscles flexible, strong, and healthy.
-We need that flexibility to maintain a range of motion in the joints," revealed ex-professional dancer Natalie Simmonds and now PT for VAHA, "Without it, the muscles shorten and become tight.
+We need that flexibility to maintain a range of motion in the joints," revealed ex-professional dancer Natalie Simmonds and now PT for VAHA (opens in new tab), "Without it, the muscles shorten and become tight.
 Then, when you call on the muscles for activity, they are weak and unable to extend."

 The correct posture when we are sitting or standing can affect the whole body - your nerves, blood flow and muscles.
 But no one can blame us for not having the correct posture, especially if we sit at a desk all day.
-Emma White, a Pilates instructor at FLY LDN, recommends counteracting it with a front stretch, as well as a back stretch: "To bring the spine back into an upright position, stretching the muscles in the front alongside strengthening the muscles in the back, supports and holds the spine upright to improve and maintain optimal posture."
+Emma White, a Pilates instructor at FLY LDN (opens in new tab), recommends counteracting it with a front stretch, as well as a back stretch: "To bring the spine back into an upright position, stretching the muscles in the front alongside strengthening the muscles in the back, supports and holds the spine upright to improve and maintain optimal posture."

 White also added that sitting slumped in front of a computer can be uncomfortable, but also, "cause a muscular imbalance between the front and the back of the body.
 This is because the chest (pectoral) muscles start to shorten and tighten, while the muscles in the back start to lengthen and weaken."